scholarslab/scholarslab.github.io/collections/_posts/2019-05-16-automate-downloading-pdfs.md

 ```

 So the next component we need to create is the counter.
 Create a new line, by
 clicking on the plus sign.

 ![Click the plus](/assets/post-media/2019-05-16-automate-downloading-pdf-files/plus-sign.png)

 This will duplicate the 'open' command.

 ![Open duplicated](/assets/post-media/2019-05-16-automate-downloading-pdf-files/duplicated.png)

 Type in `store` in the 'command' section, `1` in the 'target' section, and
-`loopcount` in the 'value' section.
+`loopcounter` in the 'value' section.

 ![Store the value](/assets/post-media/2019-05-16-automate-downloading-pdf-files/store-loopcounter.png)